An Eclectic Bath Is a Mix of Mid-Century and Global Style

 Wait until you see the intricate tile floor

-After: Allyson had a very clear vision for the space.
-“I really wanted my bathroom to combine and reflect my love of vintage, mid-century modern, Afrocentrism, brass, and natural wood elements,” she shared.
-A separate shower and bathtub were also important, which meant removing the 1950s wall hamper and claiming a closet in the adjacent bedroom to make room for a shower.
+Allyson had a very clear vision for the space.
+“I wanted my bathroom to combine and reflect my love of vintage, mid-century modern, Afrocentrism, brass, and natural wood elements,” she shared.
+A separate shower and bathtub were also important.
+The 1950s wall hamper was removed and a closet in the adjacent bedroom was claimed to build the shower.
 P.S.
-That bedroom is going to become a full walk-in closet!
+That bedroom turned into a full walk-in closet!
 Sweeten brings homeowners an exceptional renovation experience by personally matching trusted general contractors to your project, while offering expert guidance and support—at no cost to you.

-Every element, from the flooring to the vanity, was a result of Allyson’s pursuit to make the bathroom a reflection of her personality and style.
-Both she and her contractor worked together closely to make sure the materials she found were the right size and configuration.
-“I took on the part of figuring out what I wanted, while he would tell me about what mechanisms it’d need to fit,” she said.
-Her contractor turned a vintage credenza Allyson found online into a vanity, installing brass sinks she sourced all the way from Australia.
+Every element, from the flooring to the vanity, was a result of Allyson’s pursuit to personalize the space.
+She and her contractor worked together to ensure the materials she found were the right size and configuration.
+“I took on the part of figuring out what I wanted.
+He would instruct what mechanisms it’d need to fit,” she said.
+Her contractor turned a vintage credenza Allyson found online into a vanity.
+She installed brass sinks that were sourced from Australia.

 The bathroom floor, a mix of marble tile and brass rod inlays, required laying it out in a separate room and individually cutting the brass pieces.
 “I knew I wanted a look that was geometric, unusual, and somewhat imperfect,” Allyson said.
 The “new” door, an 1800s brownstone pocket door from Big Reuse, a nonprofit for salvaged and surplus building materials, became Allyson’s personal undertaking and definitely earned her some sweat equity.
 After at least two months of stripping and sanding to remove seemingly endless layers of paint and varnish, she decided to leave it to the professionals.
 “I could not be happier with having that vintage element added to my bathroom,” she said.
 Overall the scheme is a mix of cool and warm tones, with brass making an appearance in the shower and bathtub fixtures, as well as the lighting.
 The shower tiles, a rich aqua, have a windblown texture—the idea behind them was to make you feel like you’re surrounded by water.